 Income and Affordability

 Lenders will assess your income to ensure you can afford the mortgage repayments.
-If you’re employed in the UK, this process is straightforward.
+If you’re employed in the UK, this process is straightforward, as lenders will look at your payslips, employment history, and job stability.
 If you have income from overseas or a combination of UK and foreign income, some lenders might still consider your application, but it may require more detailed evidence.
+Self-employed non-UK nationals may face additional scrutiny, as lenders will want to see proof of consistent income over a longer period, typically two to three years of tax returns or audited accounts.

 Specialist Lenders